blcxtranslations/blcx/_translated/chapter-0039.md

 In front of every jade slip was a label clearly stating the name of the technique.
 Lin Xuan read each one until he finally saw the Soaring Cloud technique.

-This was also a coincidence because before, at the Young Eagles pavilion, there was a very knowledgeable Foundation Building expert reviewing the base cultivation technique of the various sects.
-Among the few sects of the Yan prefecture, the most powerful one was of course the Floating Cloud Valley because they had the greatest number of Foundation Building cultivators and a Core Formation expert, Immortal Yun He, was the patriarch.
+This was also a coincidence because before, at the Young Eagles pavilion, there was a very knowledgeable Foundation Establishment expert reviewing the base cultivation technique of the various sects.
+Among the few sects of the Yan prefecture, the most powerful one was of course the Floating Cloud Valley because they had the greatest number of Foundation Establishment cultivators and a Core Formation expert, Immortal Yun He, was the patriarch.

 But in terms of low levelled disciples, the lower ranked Soaring Cloud sect was not at all inferior to the Floating Cloud Valley.
 Especially their best cultivation technique, the Soaring Cloud technique, compared to the Flying Cloud Spirit technique of the Floating Cloud sect, they were equally matched.
-They each had their own strengths and were both good cultivation techniques for the basis of Foundation Building.
+They each had their own strengths and were both good cultivation techniques for the basis of Foundation Establishment.

-Lin Xuan did not care about the above remark at the time, but he always remembered it because that Foundation Building cultivator praised the Soaring Cloud technique a lot.
+Lin Xuan did not care about the above remark at the time, but he always remembered it because that Foundation Establishment cultivator praised the Soaring Cloud technique a lot.
 So naturally, he wanted to purchase this cultivation technique.

 Picking up the jade slip marked Soaring Cloud technique, he inserted his spiritual sense into it and did a little inspecting.
 Then he raised his had and casually asked: "How much?"